NVIDIA/TensorRT/demo/BERT/README.md

 To view the available parameters for each script, you can use the help flag (`-h`).

+**Note:** In the builder scripts (`builder.py` and `builder_varseqlen.py`), the options `--use-deprecated-plugins` and `--use-v3-plugins` toggle the underlying implementation of the plugins used in demoBERT.
+They are mutually exclusive, and enabling either should not affect functionality, or performance.
+The `--use-deprecated-plugins` uses plugin versions that inherit from `IPluginV2DynamicExt`, while `--use-v3-plugins` uses plugin versions that inherit from `IPluginV3` classes.
+If unspecified, `--use-deprecated-plugins` is used by default.

 ### TensorRT inference process

 As mentioned in the [Quick Start Guide](#quick-start-guide), two options are provided for running inference: